ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why posting feels dangerous.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on satire of upload panic.

 ---